Julio Sosa: Biography

 He married Nora Ulfeldt in 1958 and had a daughter.
 His marriage ended in separation, however, and he settled into a relationship with Susana Merighi.
 His towering masculinity and reserved strength earned him the nickname El Varón del Tango ("The Man of Tango").
 Sosa also published a book of poetry, Dos horas antes del alba ("Two Hours Before the Dawn"), in 1960.
 Following his switch to Columbia Records in 1961, the Pontier orchestra incorporated a new bandoneonist, Leopoldo Federico, and the association helped make the group the most successful in its genre, at the time.

 Sosa's fame acquainted him with sports cars as well.
 He had numerous accidents during the early 1960s, mostly as a result of speeding.
-He was behind the wheel of an Auto Union 1000S Fissore coupé when, in the early hours of November 26, 1964, he crashed at high speed into a traffic light on Buenos Aires' Figueroa Alcorta Avenue, killing himself at age 38.
+He was behind the wheel of an Auto Union 1000S Fissore coupé when, in the early hours of November 26, 1964, he crashed at high speed into a traffic light on Buenos Aires' Figueroa Alcorta Avenue, dying at age 38.